We spotted a White Breasted Kingfisher sunning on one of the logs used for barbed fence.

 Sweets made of sesame seeds are made in every house hold and are offered to the Gods.
 Come winters and sesame sweets are made and relished all over the hills.
 Sesame seeds (Sesamum indicum) are an excellent source of calcium, magnesium, iron, zinc, manganese, phosphorous, Vitamin B1 (thiamine), healthy protein and fiber.
 Half a cup of sesame seeds with hull contains three times more calcium than half a cup of whole milk.
 Jaggery is rich in minerals and iron.
 Roasted sesame seeds in caramelized jaggery make til chikki a delicious and healthy treat.

-Grease the plate with ghee and then pour this mixture and roll it into thin sheet with the help of greased rolling pin.
+- Grease the plate with ghee and then pour this mixture and roll it into a thin sheet with the help of greased rolling pin.